-Lodge produces high-quality cast iron cookware (see my reviews here), including a range that is protected with a durable porcelain enamel covering.
-It is guaranteed to be free from defects and is covered by an impressive warranty that lasts from the purchase date for the entire lifetime of the original owner.
+It covers the item to be free from defects and lasts from the purchase date for the entire lifetime of the product in terms of the original owner.

-Damage from use in a commercial location is not covered, but covered damage will result in the company repairing or replacing the cookware without any charge.
+Covered damage will result in the company repairing or replacing the cookware without any charge.
 When returning the cookware, users must include information about the damage or defect.

 Thanks to their great quality control, Staub feels confident offering a 30-year guarantee on their cast iron products.

-Products produced by GreenPan, including the set covered in my ceramic cookware guide, are covered by a limited lifetime warranty that encompasses defects in workmanship and material, but only if the pan was not used in a professional setting.
+Products produced by GreenPan, including the set reviewed in my ceramic cookware guide, are covered by a limited lifetime warranty that encompasses defects in workmanship and material, but only if the pan was not used in a professional setting.

 They offer a 2-year manufacturing defect warranty on their Thermolon ceramic non-stick coating.